-To show proficiency of the skills in this standard, a student reads age-appropriate, sufficiently complex literary texts representing diverse cultures from an ever-broadening range of genres.
-In the more sophisticated literary texts read by eleventh and twelfth graders, not all questions are answered by the conclusion of a text.
-Already knowing how to conduct a close reading of a text so that all evidence is revealed and judged for a degree of relevancy, an advanced student can offer text-based conclusions about how those questions might be answered.
-When ambiguities occur within literary text, thorough reading creates a path not only for a student to analyze evidence within a text but also to determine with a degree of accuracy what might logically provide a resolution for uncertainties.
+To show proficiency of the skills in this standard, a student reads age-appropriate, sufficiently complex literary nonfiction texts representing diverse cultures from an ever-broadening range of genres.
+In the more sophisticated literary nonfiction texts read by eleventh and twelfth graders, not all questions are answered conclusively, or all conclusions completely drawn by the text.
+Already knowing how to conduct a close reading of a text so that all evidence is revealed and judged for a degree of relevancy, an advanced student can offer text-based conclusions about how those issues might be addressed.
+When ambiguities occur within literary nonfiction text, thorough reading creates a path not only for a student to analyze evidence within a text but also to determine with a degree of accuracy what might logically provide a resolution for uncertainties.